polyphony-chat/docs/docs/Protocol Specifications/core.md

     polyproto does not require the use of CRLs or OCSP.

 An ID-Cert can be revoked by the home server or the actor at any time.
 This can be done for various reasons, such as a suspected leak of the private identity key.

 When an ID-Cert is revoked, the server must revoke the session associated with the revoked ID-Cert.
 Revoking an ID-Cert is considered a [sensitive action](#412-sensitive-actions) and therefore should require a second factor of authentication.

 !!! info

     The above paragraph is true for both foreign and home servers.
 The API routes associated with revoking an ID-Cert are the same regardless of the server type.

+!!! info "Revocation detection"

+    For information on how revocation detection is supposed to be handled, concern the excerpt
+    <a href="#idcert-cache-ttls">"Caching ID-Certs and cache TTLs"</a>

 TODO: Write about identifier changing and how to handle that across servers
 TODO: Perhaps recommend never using more than a specified number of certificates at once to make